oven-sh/bun/docs/project/development.md

 ## Updating `WebKit`

 The Bun team will occasionally bump the version of WebKit used in Bun.
-When this happens, you may see something like this with you run `git status`.
+When this happens, you may see something like this with your run `git status`.

 ```bash
 $ git status